Why UK Law?

 UK Law's Student Bar Association (SBA) serves as the governing body and student activities board for law students.
 The SBA publishes a weekly student newsletter, sponsors regular social events, and organizes community service activities.
 The Student Public Interest Law Foundation (SPILF) organizes fundraising events throughout the year to sponsor 15-20 summer internships with public interest and public service organizations.
 In addition, the Black Law Students Association (BLSA) hosts networking events to connect current students with the local minority bar association and the Law Student for a Day event to connect prospective law students with UK Law.

 UK Law students have the opportunity to take advantage of a wide array of resources offered by the Career Development Office including one-on-one career counseling, career oriented speakers, and on-campus interviews.
 The Career Development Office, staffed by UK Law graduates who practiced before returning to their alma mater, also partners with the UK Law Alumni Association to connect students with alumni contacts.

 We are proud of UK Law's employment statistics that consistently exceed national averages.
-For the 2013 graduating class, 91% were employed within 9 months after graduation.
 A majority of UK Law graduates choose private practice with 10-20% of each graduating class being selected for state and federal judicial clerkships.

 UK Law offers a well-rounded education from some of the finest faculty in the country.
 The curriculum is designed to assist students with practicing both in Kentucky and out of state after graduation.
 UK Law graduates consistently outperform the average pass rate on the Kentucky bar examination.
 UK Law graduates usually perform well on bar exams in other jurisdictions.
 For the most recent information about bar passage for UK Law graduates, please see the ABA Information Report on our website.